Research at NPC

 Improving patient care through innovation

-At Northumbria Primary Care (NPC), we are committed to leading the way and being involved in a wide range of clinical research to continually improve patient care and experience.
-We offer GP practices and patients the opportunity to participate in groundbreaking research that also helps shape the future of primary care.
+At Northumbria Primary Care (NPC), we offer GP practices and patients the opportunity to participate in ground breaking research that helps shape the future of primary care.

 Why research matters in primary care